z0al/dotfiles/README.md

 Here are some unique features of my configuration you might find interesting:

 - [**🙅‍♂️ No home modules**](https://nix-community.github.io/home-manager/index.xhtml#ch-writing-modules): I find the split between `home-manager` and system-level modules (e.g. NixOS or nix-darwin modules) overly dramatic.
-It doesn't scale well when configuration spans both user and system layers, and it's unnecessary for single-user setups.
-Instead, [I group modules by feature](#unified-modules).
+It doesn't scale well when configuration spans both user and system layers, and it's unnecessary for single-user setups IMHO.
+Instead, [I group modules by feature](#unified-modules) and use system-level modules everywhere.

 - [**🦁 Brave Module**](./modules/programs/brave): A custom module that uses [managed policies](https://support.brave.com/hc/en-us/articles/360039248271-Group-Policy) to de-bloat Brave and automate extensions and other settings.